herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

 ```

 We're going to focus on interfacing with GitHub from your local computer, so don't worry too much about the remote terminal for now.

+### Storing your work on Jhub

+You can access the common class content (e.g., slides and blank jupyter notebooks for activities) in the write-protected folder `/shared/QSS20`, but **you cannot save any edits to these files**.
+Instead, copy each blank notebook (e.g., `00_introclass.ipynb`) into your classwork folder you created inside your home directory.
+Your changes to anything in this folder will persist throughout the quarter, and you can also download them to submit for psets and the like.
+You can create whatever directory structure and files you want there without it interfering the the common class content in `/shared/QSS20`, which (again) you can't save changes to and therefore can't download.

 ### [QSS20 repository](https://github.com/jhaber-zz/QSS20_public) content on Jhub